wp-cli/handbook/how-to-install.md

 - `--admin_user=wpcli` replace wpcli with the username you want to assign to the website administrator
 - `--admin_password=wpcli` replace wpcli with the password you want to use to access the WordPress administrator panel.

-Congratulation!
+Congratulations!
 You have successfully installed WordPress using WP-CLI.